Switzerland

 Current passenger series since 1932, rear plate in black on white.

-The registration consists of two letters above six numerals.
+The registration consists of two smaller letters above six numerals.

 The two letters denote the canton where TI stands for Ticino.